Exploring the effects of Scalar Non Standard Interactions on the CP violation sensitivity at DUNE: Scalar NSI

 \\

-Where $E_\nu$ is the neutrino energy, M is the mass matrix of neutrinos and $V_{\rm SI}$ is the matter potential due to neutrino matter effects.
+where, $E_\nu$ is the neutrino energy, M is the mass matrix of neutrinos, and $V_{\rm SI}$ is the matter potential due to neutrino matter effects.
 We emphasize here again that the positive/negative sign of the `$V_{SI}$' term arises due to neutrino/antineutrino modes.
+The neutrino mass matrix $M$ in flavour basis is given by $\mathcal{U}D_\nu\mathcal{U}^\dagger$, where $D_\nu$ is the diagonal mass matrix of neutrinos i.e. $D_\nu$ $\equiv$ diag($m_1, m_2, m_3$).
+The simplified effective Hamiltonian ($\mathcal{H_{\rm eff}}$) for neutrino oscillations in matter may be obtained as,